israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Property/Element 	Description 	                    Example
  `input` 	        A read-only property that reflects the original string against which the regular expression was matched. 	                    cdbBdbsbz
+ `index` 	        A read-only property that is the zero-based index of the match in the string.
+1

 ### Math